stormytuna/SellFromTerminal/README.md

 - Whether or not to sell gifts

-- Whether or not to advance the day and quota when meeting quota from using one of the commands
+- Whether or not to sell jars of pickles

 - How much allowance to grant the algorithm when calculating a perfect match.
 Ex: Setting it to 5 will make `sell 50` also accept 51, 52, 53, 54 and 55